Updated Feb 5, 2026

 Cons of Physical Exfoliation

-• Not Suitable for All Skin Types: May not be ideal for extremely sensitive or acne-prone skin, especially during certain phases of the menstrual cycle.
+- Not Suitable for All Skin Types: May not be ideal for extremely sensitive or blemish-prone skin, especially during certain phases of the menstrual cycle.

 How to Avoid Over-Exfoliation

-Hormonal acne, often concentrated around the jawline and chin, can flare up during different phases of the menstrual cycle.
+Hormonal blemishes, often concentrated around the jawline and chin, can flare up during different phases of the menstrual cycle.
 Managing it effectively involves a skin care routine that adapts to these changes:

-• Gentle Cleanser: Start with a mild, non-irritating cleanser, preferably formulated with clean ingredients.
-The Daily Detox Cleanser is suitable for all skin types – oily, dry, or combination skin.
+- Gentle Cleanser: Start with a non-irritating, gentle face cleanser, preferably formulated with clean ingredients.
+The Gentle Exfoliating Cleanser is suitable for all skin types – oily, dry, or combination skin.

-• Hydration: Keep your skin hydrated with a non-comedogenic moisturizer like our Daily Restoration Cream.
+- Hydration: Keep your skin hydrated with a non-comedogenic moisturizer like our Miracle Clear Barrier Cream.

-• Spot Treatment: Address individual pimples with targeted spot treatments with powerful ingredients like succinic acid and tea tree oil.
+- Spot Gel: Care for individual blemishes with a targeted spot gel that contains ingredients like succinic acid and tea tree oil.

-Understanding the impact of your menstrual cycle on skin health is key to crafting an effective skin care routine.
-Incorporating the right kind of exfoliation, particularly one that aligns with the hormonal shifts of your cycle and utilizes clean, effective ingredients, can make a significant difference.
+Understanding the impact of your menstrual cycle on skin health is key to crafting an effective skincare routine.
+Incorporating the right kind of exfoliation, particularly one that’s gentle and supportive throughout your cycle and uses clean, effective ingredients, can help maintain smoother, more refined-looking skin.
 Whether you opt for chemical or physical exfoliation, being mindful of your skin's needs and responses will ensure a clear, radiant complexion throughout your entire cycle.